Understanding Workplace Fire Risks

 Conduct monthly visual inspections.
 Simple checks on overloaded sockets, blocked fire exits, or damaged cabling can prevent major incidents.

+Document all checks and servicing.
+This supports compliance and provides evidence of due diligence.
 The UK Fire and Rescue Services report that most workplace fires are caused by electrical faults and poorly stored materials — both avoidable with regular checks and proactive management.

-🔄 Risks to Business Processes
+📊Risks to Business Processes

+Beyond people and premises, fire can cripple your operations — permanently.
 If your systems are damaged or destroyed, recovery may take weeks or months.
 According to the Association of British Insurers (ABI), 60% of small businesses never recover fully after a major fire.

 To protect your business processes: